Triplestore: Related database types

 Adding a name to the triple makes a "quad store" or named graph.

 A graph database has a more generalized structure than a triplestore, using graph structures with nodes, edges, and properties to represent and store data.
-Graph databases might provide index-free adjacency, meaning every element contains a direct pointer to its adjacent elements, and no index lookups are necessary.
-General graph databases that can store any graph are distinct from specialized graph databases such as triplestores and network databases.
+Graph databases and triplestores differ in their data models, query languages and typical use cases.
+Triplestores are specialized for storing and querying RDF data.